hendrik-weiler/wml/readme.md

 ###### Basic usage:

-The format is using idents for depth levels like python does.
+The format is using indents for depth levels like python does.
 ```
 Object1
     Key Value